 2.2 Predictive maintenance vs. reactive strategy

-3. examples for applications of predictive maintenance
+3. examples of predictive maintenance applications

-- Wind Energy IndustryVibration analyses provide suitable measurement data to sound the alarm in good time when a wind turbine is no longer running smoothly.
-This is comparatively easy to do with today's analysis and sensor technology.
-The industry is therefore already well positioned and can be considered a benchmark industry against which others must measure themselves.
+- Wind energy industryVibration analyses provide suitable measurement data to raise the alarm in good time if a wind turbine is no longer running smoothly.
+This is comparatively easy to accomplish with today's analysis and sensor technology.
+The industry is therefore already well positioned and can be regarded as a benchmark industry against which others must be measured.